Imranonline/ansible/README.md

 Ansible QuickStarters

+### Create Ansible Server (Lets take an example of Redhat 8 as an Ansible Server)

+It was giving error as we had choosen redhat 8 and it was due to the new way of installing it

+<pre><code>sudo yum install python3
+sudo alternatives --set python /usr/bin/python3 python -V sudo yum -y install python3-pip sudo pip3 install ansible</pre></code>

 ### Create Ansible Server (Lets take an example of Ubuntu 18.0 as an Ansible Server)

 1. Create a machine using Ubuntu 18.0 AMI.